-- an economic objective to help build a strong, responsive and competitive economy, by ensuring that sufficient land of the right types is available in the right places and at the right time to support growth, innovation and improved productivity; and by coordinating the provision of infrastructure; - a social objective to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being; and - an environmental objective to contribute to protecting and enhancing our natural, built and historic environment; including making effective use of land, helping to improve biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy." - 2.3 Furthermore, paragraphs 15 and 16 refer to the importance of the planning system being genuinely plan led, and that plans should "be shaped by early, proportionate and effective engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and operators and statutory consultees..." - 2.4 Paragraph 20 refers to how "strategic policies should set out an overall strategy for the pattern, scale, and quality of development, and make sufficient provision for.
+- an economic objective to help build a strong, responsive and competitive economy, by ensuring that sufficient land of the right types is available in the right places and at the right time to support growth, innovation and improved productivity; and by identifying and coordinating the provision of infrastructure; - a social objective to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering a well-designed, beautiful and safe places, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being; and - an environmental objective to protect and enhance our natural, built and historic environment; including making effective use of land, improving biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy." - 2.3 Furthermore, paragraphs 15 and 16 refer to the importance of the planning system being genuinely plan led, and that plans should "be shaped by early, proportionate and effective engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and operators and statutory consultees..."

-- housing (including affordable housing), employment, retail, leisure and other commercial development; - infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - community facilities (such as health, education and cultural infrastructure); and - conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaption." - 2.5 Paragraph 25 reiterates the importance of effective collaboration with relevant bodies to identify strategic matters, including with infrastructure providers, and that such joint working should help to determine where additional infrastructure is necessary to ensure a "positively prepared and justified strategy".
+- 2.4 Paragraph 20 refers to how "strategic policies should set out an overall strategy for the pattern, scale, and design quality of places (to ensure outcomes support beauty and placemaking), and make sufficient provision for. - housing (including affordable housing), employment, retail, leisure and other commercial development; - infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - community facilities (such as health, education and cultural infrastructure); and - conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaption." - 2.5 Paragraphs 25 and 26 reiterate the importance of effective collaboration with relevant bodies to identify strategic matters, including with infrastructure providers, and that such joint working should help to determine where additional infrastructure is necessary to ensure a "positively prepared and justified strategy".
 In terms of the delivery of infrastructure, paragraph 34 considers that Local Plans should set out the contributions expected from development, including infrastructure such as that needed for education, health, transport, flood and water management, and green and digital infrastructure.
 However, it is important to note that such policies should not undermine the deliverability of the Plan. - 2.6 Additionally, the national Planning Practice Guidance (PPG) supports this position and emphasises the need to ensure that the Local Plan is capable of being delivered, including with the provision of infrastructure.
 It states that early discussion with infrastructure and service providers is particularly important to help understand their investment plans and critical dependencies.